 If you notice the beginnings of damage in the first place you can prevent further damage.
 If one of the prongs of your gemstone or diamond setting seems unsecure or overly worn, then you should avoid wearing the piece until a professional jeweler can check it out.
 Really, just admire your jewelry often to minimize potentially costly repairs and prevent headaches.
 Notice anything?
-Send me a photo or send the piece back to me altogether for a touch-up.
+Send us a photo or send the piece back to us altogether for a touch-up.

 You can avoid tarnish by wearing your jewelry often, as the oils on your skin will "clean" the silver and keep it looking shiny.
 Unfortunately, the metal will still become dull or darken with normal wear.
 This is because lotions, direct sunlight, soap, detergents, perfume, contact with household chemicals, salt water, chlorine in swimming pools and even perspiration all take their toll on fine jewelry and tend to accelerate tarnishing.
 Take off your jewelry before doing household chores or gardening to avoid knocking out stones, and it's a good idea to take off your jewelry before applying creams and lotions.
 Gemstone settings can get clogged up with cream easily.
 There's a reason ladies get dressed with jewelry last, as a finishing touch!

 A soft polishing cloth which has been impregnated will help keep your gold shining.
-The SILBO polishing cloth is my personal favourite.
+The SILBO polishing cloth is our office favourite.
 Take care to be gentle and not to polish too enthusiastically; even with the added metals, gold is still very soft and easily scratched.